 French Casement Window

-French casement windows come with two sashes that crank out for dual ventilation and can offer you a wide-open view.
-Our foldaway casement cranks can stay clear of roomside window treatments, and together, the sashes firmly lock with a single handle.
+French casement windows have two sashes that crank open for dual ventilation and can offer you a wide-open view.
+Our foldaway casement cranks are able to stay clear of roomside window treatments, and together, the sashes firmly lock with a single handle.

 Push-Out Casement Windows

-Push-out casement windows function with a turn of a handle and a light push.
-Our traditional-style, push-out casement windows come with wide, wood sash frames and historical stays that hold windows in the open position.
-The contemporary version is created with a narrower frame to complement the style of the other windows in your home.
+Push-out casement windows function with a turn of a handle and a gentle push.
+Our traditional-style, push-out casement windows come with wide, wood sash frames and historical stays that hold windows open wide.
+The contemporary version is created with a narrower frame to complement the style of the existing windows styles.

 Push-Out French Casement Windows

-Push-out French casement windows have dual sashes that swing open from the center with a light push and can offer you an unobstructed view.
-They come with matching handles; traditional wide, wood sash frames; and historical stays that hold them in place while open.
+Push-out French casement windows have dual sashes that swing open from the middle with a gentle push and offer an unobstructed view.
+They're made with matching handles; traditional wide, wood sash frames; and historical stays that hold them in place while open.

 In-Swing Casement Windows

-In-swing casement windows open in to your home, as opposed to outside.
+In-swing casement windows open inward, as opposed to outward.
 All you have to do is turn the handle and pull.
-They’re great for spots where a swing-out sash can get in the way, for instance above a flower box or near a pathway.
+They’re great for spots where a swing-out sash can get in the way, for instance above a flower box.

 In-Swing French Casement Windows

 With European styling, tilt-turn windows give you dual functionality.
-The sash opens on two sides to increase airflow.
-Just turn the handle 90 degrees to swing the window sash open inward for a great view and a full breeze.
-Or, if you desire just a small amount of fresh air, a 180-degree turn of the handle tilts the sash inside to vent from the top.
+The sash opens on two sides for more airflow.
+The handle can be turned 90 degrees to tilt the window inward for the most breeze.
+A 180-degree turn of the handle tilts the sash inside to vent from the top.

-Hopper windows are comparable to awning windows, but they vent at the top and open inside to your home instead of outside of it.
-Hopper windows are typically placed over doors and other windows to allow for extra light and ventilation.
+Hopper windows are comparable to awning windows, but they vent at the top and open inward, instead of outward.
+Hopper windows are typically put in over doors and other windows to allow for extra light and ventilation.